Aliases for BECN1 Gene

 This gene encodes a protein that regulates autophagy, a catabolic process of degradation induced by starvation.
 The encoded protein is a component of the phosphatidylinositol-3-kinase (PI3K) complex which mediates vesicle-trafficking processes.
 This protein is thought to play a role in multiple cellular processes, including tumorigenesis, neurodegeneration and apoptosis.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Sep 2015]

 GeneCards Summary for BECN1 Gene

 BECN1 (Beclin 1) is a Protein Coding gene.
 Diseases associated with BECN1 include Cervix Carcinoma and Breast Cancer.
-Among its related pathways are Cellular Senescence and mTOR signalling.
+Among its related pathways are Cellular Senescence and Metabolism of proteins.
 GO annotations related to this gene include sequence-specific DNA binding and phosphatidylinositol 3-kinase binding.
 An important paralog of this gene is BECN2.

 UniProtKB/Swiss-Prot for BECN1 Gene